Post No.: 0145

 Humans evolved with a great sense of curiosity, and that has gone hand-in-hand with developing the tools, creations, languages and civilisations we see today, as well as the many different types of questions we would like to have answered via the sciences – not just uniquely today but questions that have been pondered for several millennia by humankind so far by many different and independent civilisations and cultures.

-We don’t necessarily have to venture into the natural sciences to answer these types of questions e.g. they can be approached via religious thought – but the natural sciences try to answer these types of questions from a testable, empirical and more objective perspective.
-The ongoing development of more and more sophisticated technologies and tools allows us to do this (e.g. more and more powerful telescopes that can look even further into the past when we peer into space, more and more powerful microscopes that can look even closer to the fundamental building blocks of life, more sensitive, accurate and precise measuring devices to help us detect even the faintest phenomena).
+We don’t necessarily have to venture into the natural sciences to answer these types of questions – they can be approached via religious thought for instance.
+But the natural sciences try to answer these types of questions from a testable, empirical and more objective perspective.
+The ongoing development of more and more sophisticated technologies and tools allows us to do this (e.g. more and more powerful telescopes that can look even further into the past when we peer into space, more and more powerful microscopes that can look even closer at the fundamental building blocks of life, more sensitive, accurate and precise measuring devices to help us detect even the faintest phenomena).

 For some of us, religious explanations given by scripture increasingly fail to satisfy our curiosity when we are increasingly able to peer into the secrets of the universe for ourselves.
 More and more, we don’t need to take anyone’s words for it, and as a result, sentient deities and supernatural explanations have been increasingly pushed into the margins.